Skip to main content

 Using documents

-Type @ in any chat input and pick a document; it’s now part of the chat’s context.
+Type @ in any chat input and pick a document from the Documents group of the context picker; it’s now part of the chat’s context.
 Libra cites the document in answers.

-From the Review section or directly from chat: pick the document, pick a template, run.
+From Review, or straight from chat: pick the documents, pick a Playbook, run.
+See Reviews from chat.

 Click Add Documents in any Discovery and pick from the project tree.